Quick start with Go

 IntelliJ IDEA has two types of code completion:

-Basic code completion Ctrl+Space helps you complete names of types, interfaces, methods, and keywords within the visibility scope.
+Basic code completion Control+Space helps you complete names of types, interfaces, methods, and keywords within the visibility scope.
 When you invoke code completion, IntelliJ IDEA analyzes the context and suggests the choices that are reachable from the current caret position.
 By default, IntelliJ IDEA displays the code completion popup automatically as you type.

 The following animation shows the difference between basic and smart type-matching completion.
 Notice the number of variants that are suggested for different completion types